 What is the best licensing framework for scholarly material?
-Member Briefing
+Briefing

-Sent out to SPARC Europe Members on 15 August 2014
+Sent out to SPARC Europe supporters on 15 August 2014

 You will have noticed of late some activity around the issue of licensing scholarly content.
 A week ago, some 80+ organisations from around the world, including many publishers, signed up to a letter to STM, the International Association of Scientific, Medical and Technical Publishers, calling on it to withdraw its new set of model licences for academic content.